jomjol/AI-on-the-edge-device-docs/docs/ROI-Configuration.md

 | :x: **Not** Okay | ![](img/bw_not_okay_big.jpg)   | ![](img/wb_not_okay_big.jpg)   |

-If you have perfect alignment you and are not getting satisfying results, most probably your numbers are not part of the training data yet.
-Read on [Learn models with your own images](../Learn-models-with-your-own-images) how to add your meter's type of numbers to the training set.
+If you have perfect alignment and still are not getting satisfying results, most probably your numbers are not part of the training data yet.
+See [Collect images to improve the models](../Learn-models-with-your-own-images) on how to collect new training data.

-#### dig-class100 / dig-cont Configuration
+### dig-class100 / dig-cont Configuration

 These models recognize the tenths (fractions) between the numbers.
 This model requires a different ROI setup; the height must be set differently and more accurately.

-First, the width can be set as for dig-class11, i.e. 20% margin left and right.
+First, the width can be set as for `dig-class11`, i.e. `20%` margin left and right.

 <img width="455" alt="ROI-setup" src="https://user-images.githubusercontent.com/412645/199028748-c48ef5bb-a8d4-4c77-9faf-763e6cf77351.png">